Bernhard Landwehrmeyer: Research

 Bernhard Landwehrmeyer was involved in almost all RCTs in HD conducted in Europe since 1999, often serving as coordinating PI or national lead investigator.
 He contributed to Track-HD and Track-ON HD, two influential observational studies in HD, and to 26 phase I-III clinical trials, primarily in HD, including a first-in-man intrathecal application of antisense oligonucleotides ASO to silence huntingtin gene expression evaluating the safety, tolerability, and efficacy of intrathecally administered agents as well as non-pharmacological interventions, studying the impact of physical activity and exercise in people with HD.

 Landwehrmeyer directs the HD Center Ulm, where a multi-disciplinary team takes care of over 700 with HD in an out-patient setting where more than 600 agreed to participate in Enroll-HD.
 This multi-disciplinary center provides genetic counselling, clinical in- and out-patient services as well as rehabilitation for HD affected families along with basic and translational science.
 In addition, the HD Center South (in Taufkirchen/Vils) offers 19 in-patient beds dedicated to HD in the setting of a psychiatric hospital and 20-25 beds for in-patient rehab at Ulm.

+Landwehrmeyer is also a member of the Scientific Advisory Board (Wissenschaftlicher Beirat) of the German Huntington's Disease Association (Deutsche Huntington-Hilfe e.V., DHH).
+In this role, he regularly provides expert updates on research developments to the Huntington's patient community, often together with Carsten Saft.

 Landwehrmeyer's most significant publications are:

 Landwehrmeyer is a Fellow of the Royal College of Physicians and a member of several learned medical societies.

 As of April 2022, Landwehrmeyer had authored over 300 publications, with over 15,000 citations for his research.